Carlton Football Club

-Carlton's headquarters and training facilities are located in Carlton North at Princes Park, its traditional home ground, and it currently plays its home matches at Docklands Stadium and the Melbourne Cricket Ground.
-In 2017, Carlton fielded a team in the inaugural season of AFL Women's, its best result thus far being a Grand Final loss in 2019.
+It currently plays its home matches at Docklands Stadium and the Melbourne Cricket Ground.
+Princes Park is its traditional home ground of the club and is home to its women's team.
 Carlton also has reserves sides in the Victorian Football League and VFL Women's.

 Club history

 Early history

-The Carlton Football Club was formed in July 1864.
+During a meeting on 17 May 1865 at the University Hotel in Grattan Street Carlton the Carlton Football Club nominated secretary Ben James and president James Linacre respectively.
+The club formally adopted the Melbourne Football Club rules.
+This is the earliest record of incorporation however the club believes it was formed earlier based on numerous indirect accounts and officially celebrates anniversaries based on a foundation date of 1864.
+It also continues to investigate evidence of an earlier foundation, including the proposed formation of a Carlton Football Club on 21 May 1861 connected to a Carlton Cricket Club.

+The earliest records of the club playing were from 1865 out of Princes Park in Carlton.

 In the early days, Carlton became particularly strong competitively and grew a large supporter base.
+It became a fierce rival to the Melbourne Football Club in early competitions, including the South Yarra Challenge Cup, and the club is recognised as senior Victorian premiers in 1871, 1873, 1874 and 1875.

+Victorian Football Association and Victorian Football League

-It became a fierce rival to the Melbourne Football Club in early competitions, including the South Yarra Challenge Cup, which it won in 1871.
-In 1877, Carlton became one of the foundation clubs of the Victorian Football Association, and was a comfortable winner of the premiership in the competition's inaugural season.
+In 1877, Carlton was one of the foundation clubs of the Victorian Football Association, and was a comfortable winner of the premiership in the competition's inaugural season.

 Carlton was one of the first clubs to have a player worthy of the superstar tag: champion player George Coulthard, who played for Carlton between 1876 and 1882, and was noted by The Australasian as 'The grandest player of the day'.
 He died of tuberculosis in 1883, aged 27.

 The club won one more VFA premiership, in 1887, but after that, particularly during the 1890s, the club went from one of the strongest clubs in the Association to one of the weaker, both on-field and off-field.
 In spite of this, the club was invited to join the breakaway Victorian Football League competition in 1897.
 The club continued to struggle in early seasons of the new competition, and finished seventh out of eight teams in each of its first five seasons.